Web Theoi

 THYO′NEUS (Thuôneus).
 A surname of Dionysus which has the same meaning as Thyone, both being formed from thuein, "to be inspired."
 (Ov.
 Met. iv.
 13; Horat.
 Carm. i.
 17. 23; Oppian, Cyneg.
 27 ; Hesych. s. v.
 Thuônidês.)

 ZAGREUS (Zagreus), a surname of the mystic Dionysus (Dionusos chthonios), whom Zeus, in the form of a dragon, is said to have begotten by Persephone, previously to her being carried off by Pluto (Callim.
 Fragm.
 171, ed.
 Bentl.; Etym.
 Magn. s. v. ; Orph.
 Hymn.
 29 ; Ov.
 Met. vi.
-114 ; Nonnius, Dionys. vi.
+114 ; Nonnus, Dionys. vi.
 264).
 He was torn to pieces by the Titans, though he defended himself bravely, and assumed various forms; and Athena carried his heart to Zeus.
 (Tzetz. ad Lycoph.
 355 ; Lobeck, Aglaopham. p.
 547, &c.)

 Source: Dictionary of Greek and Roman Biography and Mythology.

-CULT TITLES OF DIONYSOS
+CULT TITLES & EPITHETS

-The first of Dionysos' cult titles refer to his various divine functions, as god of the Bacchic orgy, nocturnal revels, wine, feasts, freedom and salvation, fertility, tragedy plays, the underworld.
+The first of Dionysos' cult titles refer to his various divine functions, as god of the Bacchic orgy, nocturnal revels, fertility, wine, feasts, freedom and salvation, tragedy plays, the underworld:--

-Greek Title:
+Greek Name

 Bakkhos